I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: The Toolkit

 \section{The Toolkit}

-The LLM Interaction Simulator Toolkit\footnote{Code available at \url{https://github.com/mobs-fbk/llm_interaction_simulator}.} is a versatile toolkit designed to simulate interactions between large language models (LLMs) in custom social contexts.
+The LLM Interaction Simulator Toolkit\footnote{Code and full generated conversations available at \href{https://anonymous.4open.science/r/llm_interaction_simulator-B8D6}{anonymized repo}.} is a versatile toolkit designed to simulate interactions between large language models (LLMs) in custom social contexts.
 It provides researchers with the capability to test hyperparameters, simulate interactions iteratively, and gather data from the conversations.